 Sales Development Representatives, also known as SDRs, have the responsibility to grow new business by contacting potential prospects.

 Some of the most common ways SDRs contact potential prospects are through emails, LinkedIn and, of course, cold calling.
+But what is cold calling?

 Cold calling is still a common sales strategy and can help sales teams bring in more revenue.
 Here at Covideo, we believe human connection and personality should never be compromised.
 Supplementing video messaging with cold calling will add more value to your prospecting strategy.